Skip to main content

 High

 Cursor generates admin panels where role checks only happen in React components.
 The API endpoints behind them accept requests from anyone.
-Present in 28% of scanned apps.
+A plain curl against the endpoint returns the same data with no session at all.

 4. Hardcoded Secrets in Source